LobbyFinderBot/docs/README.md

 > [UPGRADE NOW](https://www.patreon.com/lobbyfinder)

 _* All premium upgrades are intended for server owners to purchase for their own servers.
 If you are just looking to use the bot inside a server, it is absolutely free!_
-## Commands:

-### Lobby Commands:
-- lobby [no args]
-    -creates a new lobby for you
-- color (Premium) [no args]
-    -changes your lobbies default color
-- info [no args]
-    -display information about the lobby you are currently in
-- invite [@UserMention]
-    -invite friends to your lobby
-- join [@UserMention]
-    - sends a join request to the mentioned user.
-- list [no args]
-    - list all currently active lobbies on this guild.

 ## Lobby Commands: [18]